omiradil/SolvedTasks/README.md

 Century From Year

---Introduction-- The first century spans from the year 1 up to and including the year 100, The second - from the year 101 up to and including the year 200, etc.
+--Introduction-- The first century spans from the year 1 up to and i

--